1946 Pacific typhoon season: Typhoon Janie

 Janie formed on July 23.
 It moved northwest and then curved west.
 It was then that she became a major hurricane with 115 mph winds.
 After heading westward for a while, Janie began curving the opposite direction.
 But that was short-lived; it began moving northwest and struck southern Japan.
 Janie traveled over the island and dissipated near Russia's coast on July 31.

 Typhoon Lilly

 On August 10, a disturbance managed to organize itself enough to be designated Tropical Storm Lilly.
 It moved in a generally northwest direction while intensifying at a moderate pace-becoming Typhoon Lilly shortly after its formation.
 Before Lilly moved over cold waters, it attained a peak intensity of 145 mph.
 It narrowly missed Japan's shoreline as a category two before striking Korea as a moderate tropical storm.
 Lilly dissipated on August 21, after eleven days of traveling in the western Pacific Ocean.

-Typhoon Maggie
+Tropical Storm Maggie

 Maggie existed from August 22 to August 27.